zoohyunology/advanced-data-journalism/class3/command-line-basics.md

 **Go straight home**: Your home directory is sort of like True North in command line world.
 It's a great way to orient yourself if you end up lost in the file system.
 In OSX, no matter where you are in the directory structure, you can immediately get back home by either typing ```cd``` or ```cd ~/```.

 **Guides and cheat sheets**: [Here's](http://wiseheartdesign.com/articles/2010/11/12/the-designers-guide-to-the-osx-command-prompt/) a useful guide for simple command line syntax on OSX and Linux.
-And [here's](http://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/) another one for Windows.